epa095/talks/lisp-18/PITCHME.md

 ```

 +++
-Wants to be able to write
+But pretty lame having to write "check" all the time.

 ```
 (defun test-+ ()
   (check